nicktheodoridisiOS/Passwords/README.md

 ## About Application
 Password Generator is a mobile application which follows the MVVM architecture.
 This application built in Xcode using Swift programming language and SwiftUI framework.
-In this app you are given the option through some fields to create a password and it creates it for you showing how strong it is.
-I will upload a video presentation the next few days.
+In this app you have the option through some fields to create a password and this creates and show you how strong it is.

 ## Screenshots